shobrook/adrenaline/README.md

 ## Acknowledgements

 Malik Drabla for helping build the initial PoC.
 Ramsey Lehman for design feedback.
-Paul Bogdan, Samarth Makhija, and Michael Usachenko for various feedback.
+Paul Bogdan, Samarth Makhija, and Michael Usachenko for various other feedback.